lukewakeford/ndsl-switch-mod/README.md

 ![gif demo](https://i.postimg.cc/nVkH2QZT/ezgif-com-gif-maker.gif)
 ![Flex cable routing](https://imgur.com/XGzSk19.jpg)
 ![Top screen connector flex cable install](https://imgur.com/Z8QJAHW.jpg)

+# If ordering your own boards
+- If you want to use the same components as me, please see the BOM.csv file in the repo
+- I ordered boards with the bottom half populated from jlcpcb.
+The gerber, bom and, pick and place files were accepted there just fine.
+- The flex cable I use is a 25 pin 0.3mm pitch 120mm long ffc which i sourced from aliexpress

 # To use this mod
 You need to flash your ds lite with the tv out firmware mod *or* [buy a preflashed module](https://www.ebay.co.uk/itm/134222632940) - I recommend following [facelesstech's guide](https://bit.ly/3Nf0MW5) as he has gathered the most relevant information in one place. (the [bit.ly link](https://bit.ly/3Nf0MW5) on the board links to this guide)